History of the School of Foreign Languages

 Kharkiv Pedagogical Institute of Foreign Languages existed till June, 1960, i.e. till it was transferred to be part of Kharkiv State University as the School of Foresign Languages.

-New generation scholars of the School of Foreign Languages of V. N. Karazin Kharkiv National University are contributing to the glorious history of Kharkiv linguistic school.
+The new generation of scientists of the Faculty of Foreign Languages of the V.N.
+Karazin Kharkiv National University makes its contribution to the glorious history of the Kharkiv Linguistic School.